Simplicial Approximation of Deforming 3D Spaces for Visualizing Fusion Plasma Simulation Data: Background and Related Work

 We review several basic concepts in triangulation and the most relevant literature on it.
-While few directly tackle triangulation in spacetime, triangulation (primarily in 2D and 3D spaces for real-world applications) is widely studied in geometric modeling, computer graphics, and computational sciences; readers are referred to the work of De Loera et al.~\cite{de2010triangulations} for a comprehensive understanding.
+While few directly tackle triangulation in deforming space, triangulation (primarily in 2D and 3D spaces for real-world applications) is widely studied in geometric modeling, computer graphics, and computational sciences; readers are referred to the work of De Loera et al.~\cite{de2010triangulations} for a comprehensive understanding.

 \textbf{Simplices and simplicial prisms}.
 An \textit{$n$-simplex} is a convex hull with $n+1$ nodes that are affinely independent in $\mathbb{R}^n$.
 For example, a 0-simplex is a point, a 1-simplex is a line segment, a 2-simplex is a triangle, and a 3-simplex is a tetrahedron.
-An \textit{$(n+1)$-D simplicial prism} (also referred to as $(n+1)$-prism or prism) is derived by extruding an $n$-simplex to one dimension higher.
+An \textit{$(n+1)$-D simplicial prism} (also referred to as $(n+1)$-prism or prism) is derived by extruding an $n$-simplex to one dimension higher (\Cref{fig:deforming}).
 Note that prisms are usually nonsimplicial; for example, a 3D triangular prism consists of two congruent triangles and three quadrilaterals.

 \textbf{Polytopes and their triangulation}.
-An \textit{$n$-polytope} is a geometry object in $\mathbb{R}^n$ whose faces are all \textit{flats} that can be described by a system of linear equations~\cite{sommerville2020introduction}.
+An \textit{$n$-polytope} is a geometry object in $\mathbb{R}^n$ whose faces are all \textit{flats}~\cite{sommerville2020introduction}.
 A triangulation of an $n$-polytope is a subdivision of the polytope into a finite collection of $n$-simplices such that the union of all simplices is equal to the polytope (\textit{union property}) and intersection of any pair of simplices is a common $(n-1)$-facet or empty (\textit{intersection property})~\cite{de2010triangulations}.
 We focus on 3-polytopes, namely, \textit{polyhedra}, that may or may not be convex in this study.
-Triangulation of a polyhedron is also referred to as \textit{tetrahedralization} in the following paragraphs.
+Triangulation of a polyhedron is also referred to as \textit{tetrahedralization} in the following.